Nokia 9: New Rumors Tease OZO Audio, QHD Display, 6GB RAM, Dual 22MP Carl-Zeiss Cameras And A Durable Frame

 — Smartprix.com (@Smartprix) April 4, 2017

 Other Nokia 9 specs that were included in the recent leak are equally impressive.
 Among these is a pretty hefty 3800mAh battery with Quick Charge 4.0.
 A fingerprint scanner and a full IP68 certification are also expected for the flagship smartphone.
 The device is also expected to run Android 7.1.2 Nougat, with the likely option to receive Android O later this year.
-These specs and features would place the Nokia 9 into level footing with many Android flagships for 2017, such as the LG G6, the Samsung Galaxy S8 and the Huawei P10.
+These specs and features would place the Nokia 9 into level footing with many Android flagships for 2017, such as the LG G6, the Samsung Galaxy S8, and the Huawei P10.

 One thing that the Nokia 9 would most likely boast over its competitors is its build quality.
 Nokia devices have always featured immensely durable designs, with the company’s iconic Nokia 3310 essentially becoming a meme as the world’s indestructible phone.
 Even the Nokia 6, which was released earlier this year, was lauded by critics as one of the most durable phones currently available in the market.
 Thus, it appears certain that the Nokia 9, the smartphone maker’s flagship device, would be a powerhouse smartphone with incredibly great build quality.

 The release date for the Nokia 9 has not been revealed by the firm, though speculations are high that the upcoming flagship would be unveiled sometime later this year.
-Pricing for the Nokia 9 also remains unknown, though rumors point to the device being priced competitively once its gets released to the market.
+Pricing for the Nokia 9 also remains unknown, though rumors point to the device being priced competitively once it gets released to the market.

 [Featured Image by HMD Global]